dantegates/dantegates.github.io/_posts/2018-5-4-A-Fast-One-Hot-Encoder.md

     Wall time: 9.53 s

-As we can see the GetDummies implentation has slowed down a bit from the original `pandas.get_dummes()` due to the overhead of making sure it handles train/test splits correctly, however its still super fast (and that overhead is dependent on the number of columns *not* rows, i.e. we don't have to worry about scaling `GetDummies` to larger `DataFrame`s).
+As we can see the GetDummies implentation has slowed down a bit from the original `pandas.get_dummes()` due to the overhead of making sure it handles train/test splits correctly, however its still super fast (and that overhead is dependent on the number of columns *not* rows, i.e. we don't have to worry about scaling `GetDummies` to larger `DataFrames`).

 Let's also take a look at some of its other features.